Regional Group Munich

-You can experience our ‘village of a million people’ and the surrounding area at more than 50 events each year – unless Covid 19 requires us to restrict our programme – with scholarship holders from all over the world, from all possible disciplines and from all universities and research institutions in the Greater Munich area.
+You can experience our ‘village of a million people’ and the surrounding area at numerous events each year with scholarship holders from all over the world, from all possible disciplines and from all universities and research institutions in the Greater Munich area.
 We also visit cities and towns near and far, sometimes together with other regional groups.

 It is so easy to find new friends with the DAAD as common ground.
 My recommendation is to make use of what DAAD Alumni & Friends has to offer!

 Matteo Parisi (Italy)

 In autumn, we prepare newcomers for their stay at a big welcome meeting.
 As soon as we can we will resume our informal monthly gatherings during the semester, where DAAD scholars can intensify contacts.
 We focus on topics from history, industry, technology and science with experts to guide us, and we look forward to a broad cultural programme.
 We have great fun hiking, bathing, sledding or canoeing in the Alps and in various beautiful areas in Bavaria.

 Our specialist events organized in collaboration with the Tönissteiner Kreis or with DAAD alumni offer particularly fruitful opportunities for exchange.
 And if you would like to find out more about everyday life in Germany, we will do our best to arrange an invitation to spend a weekend with a family, most often a whole weekend.

 ‘There is much more to a good time in Munich than just academic success.
 I greatly enjoy helping scholarship holders to find their way around our beautiful city and feel comfortable.’